EfleyEspinal/TechPortfolio/README.md

 # Hey there, I'm Efley Espinal, an Aspiring IT Professional
+- Currently looking for Roles as:
+     * Azure Administrator
-# Currently looking for Roles as an Azure Administrator , CyberSecurity Analyst (SOC or IAM), Network Security Analyst.
+     * CyberSecurity Analyst (SOC or IAM)
+     * Network Security Analyst.

 -Current Certifications (active)